 This intuition was born out a few times recently.
 I moved at the end of September and into the early part of October.
 I tried not to do too much hugely heavy lifting, but I certainly lifted my share of boxes and smaller furniture.
 I tried to remember to keep my arm close to my chest so as to not overly stress the chest and underarm muscles, but occasionally I would be caught up in doing things and would be less conscious.
 In addition I moved to a place in the country and my landlord asked me to assist with the raking and some other activities that did put some stress on my arm/chest/breast area.
 After these activities I started feeling more shooting pains in the underarm area, as well as fatigue/discomfort in various places in my breast.

 Apparently any “shooting” or tingly intermittent pains are related to the regrowth of the nerves.
 It’s called neuropathic pain.
 It makes sense that there would be odd sensations during the regrowth and healing of nerves.
 But again, couldn’t they have freakin’ warned me of this so it wouldn’t be a surprise?
 What’s up with that???

 All in all, I’d say I’m healing well.
 The lumpectomy scar is lighter now and the hardness of the tissue underneath the scar has diminished significantly.
-As far as my left breast (where they had removed a milk duct as well as the nodule inside it), the scar is really no longer even noticeable, as the color of the areola disguises it perfectly.
+As far as my left breast (where they had removed a milk duct as well as the nodule inside it), the scar is barely noticeable, as the color of the areola disguises it perfectly.
 There is a very slight indentation where the milk duct was removed, and the nipple lists ever so slightly toward the scar, but unless you were looking for it, I doubt you would notice these things.